Naereen/slides/2017_09__Presentation_article_CrownCom_Conference/README.md

   (this gives a duty cycle proportional to $1/p$)

 ## Background traffic
-- Each static device use only one channel.
+- Each static device uses only one channel.
 - Their repartition is fixed in time.

 > $\implies$ Background traffic, bothering the dynamic devices!